Wills & Probate FAQs

 • If you feel that an Attorney is not doing their job properly or that someone unsuitable is trying to get appointed, then you can object.
 We can advise you on the grounds for objection and help you make a complaint against an Attorney or put in an objection to a registration.

 • You should not assume that your spouse or civil partner will automatically inherit all your assets.
-As from 1 February 2009, under the rules of intestacy (death without a will) if you have children, your spouse or civil partner is only entitled to the first £250,000.00, the statutory legacy, and a life interest in half the remainder.
-If there are no children the entitlement increases to £450,000.00.
-It the estate is worth more than the statutory legacy the position is more complex.
+As from 26th July 2023, under the rules of intestacy (death without a will) if you have children, your spouse or civil partner is only entitled to the first £322,000.00.
+If the estate is worth more than the statutory legacy the position is more complex.

 Get in